Surgical Procedures: Small Bowel Resection

 - Drink 8 to 10 glasses of water per day unless you are told not to.

 - Don’t strain trying to have a bowel movement.
+Ask your provider about the use of a stool softener if needed.

 - Don’t drive while taking narcotic pain medication.